Scripture Reference:![]()

 Ways to Tell the Story:

-This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
+This story can be told using various methods.
+Always remain true to the facts found in the Bible, but help children connect to its meaning by using drama, visual aids, voice inflection, group participation, or emotion.

-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 Visual Aids that Cover All Seven Days of Creation

-Click here to download the slideshow: God Created the World or
+Click here to download the slideshow: God Created the World, or

 click here to download the pictures to print: God Created the World.

-Click here to download the slideshow: Days of Creation or
+Click here to download the slideshow: Days of Creation, or

 click here to download the pictures to print: Days of Creation.